valentin-mille/CPE_BSQ_2018/README.md

 # CPE_BSQ_2018
-Algorithme project to find the maximum square.
+Algorithm project to find the maximum square.

 ## Description
 Find the largest square on a board that is composed of: